facebook/react-native-website/website/versioned_docs/version-0.5/running-on-device.md

 You have built a great app using React Native, and you are now itching to release it in the App Store.
 The process is the same as any other native iOS app, with some additional considerations to take into account.

+> If you are using Expo then read the Expo Guide for [Building Standalone Apps](https://docs.expo.io/versions/latest/distribution/building-standalone-apps/).

 ### 1. Enable App Transport Security

 App Transport Security is a security feature introduced in iOS 9 that rejects all HTTP requests that are not sent over HTTPS.
 This can result in HTTP traffic being blocked, including the developer React Native server.
 ATS is disabled for `localhost` by default in React Native projects in order to make development easier.